murtaza-u/lab/k8s/README.md

 * One or more master nodes/control plane
 * Many worker nodes

+## Master Node / Control Plane

+### API Server
+* Entry point to K8s cluster
+* You and other components of control plane interact with `etcd` via API Server

+### Controller Manager

+* Performs cluster-level functions like replicating pods, keeping track of worker nodes, handling node failures, and so on.

+### Scheduler - decides and ensures pods placement

+* Schedules pods
+* Assigns a worker node to each deployable component of your application

+### `etcd` - Kubernetes backing store(key value store)

+* Reliable, distributed, key-value pair data store

 ## Work Node

-* Container runtime
+### Container runtime

+* Docker
+* rkt

+### Kubelet

-* Kubelet - Process which allows nodes to communicate with each other
+* Process which allows nodes to communicate with each other
+* Talks to the API server
+* Manages containers on its node

-* Kube Proxy
+### Kube Proxy

-## Master Node

-* API Server - entry point to K8s cluster
-* Controller Manager - keeps track of whats happening in the cluster
-* Scheduler - decides and ensures pods placement
-* `etcd` - Kubernetes backing store(key value store)
+* Load-balances network traffic

 ## Virtual Network